RuthAnn Barker hosted her last read-a-thon Friday.

 Barker plans to spend more time visiting Katherine Ann Barker, the first granddaughter on the Barker side of the family, who lives in New Jersey.
 She also wants to do some traveling and spend more time quilting.

-Page 2 of 2 - Follow on Twitter @galeR_Tribune
+Follow on Twitter @galeR_Tribune